GNYIO/gny-docs/docs/run-node/manage-node.md

 ### Docker networks

-`docker-compose` creates a network where only the services inside the `docker-compose` file can communicate.
+`docker-compose` creates automatically a network where only the services inside the `docker-compose` file can communicate.
 This is represented by the grey box.
 We can configure which service ports from the containers are visible on the host machine.
 The `postgres` database port is not reachable from the host machine.
-Only the GNY Blockchain can access the `postgres` database.
-The GNY Blockchain ports are mapped to the
+Only the GNY Blockchain service can access the `postgres` database service.
+The GNY Blockchain ports (`4096` and `4097`) are mapped to the host machine.

 This is the beauty of `docker-compose`.
-We can specify the `docker images` that should work together and with one command we can all embedded services.
+We can specify all services that should work together and with one command we can start|stop|pause all services.

 ![](../.vuepress/public/docker-compose.png)